hassio-addons/addon-node-red/README.md

 ### Option: `http_static`

-To password protect tthe static content (httpStatic), the following properties can be used:
+To password protect the static content (httpStatic), the following properties can be used:

 - `username`